Phirki: Plot

 Phirki becomes a successful lawyer under the guidance of her mother Lokkhi, while Niladri returns to India and meets Phirki.
 Also, Sunanda and Roma plan to separate Phirki from Niladri.
 One day, Niladri proposes to Phirki for marriage, but she refuses, saying that his parents might not accept it.
 Also, Bhaskar announces Niladri's marriage with Aliya.
 On tha day of Niladri's engagement, he goes to save Phirki from her forced marriage, and in the process, he marries her accidentally.
 Bhaskar reluctantly accepts Phirki, but he proposes a condition, that Phirki will never meet Lokkhi.
 Also Aliya gets angry upon seeing Phirki married to Niladri, and thus, she join hands with Sunanda, Ronjini and Roma to ruin Phirki and Niladri's relationship.
 Also, Nandini and Madhuja bonds with Phirki.

-One day, Aliya commits suicide and Phirki and Niladri saves her and brings her home, as per her plan to ruin Phirki's image.
+One day, Aliya attempts to suicide and Phirki and Niladri saves her and brings her home, as per her plan to ruin Phirki's image.
 She plans to make Phirki drink alcohol on Bhaskar's birthday, arranged by Phirki, to ruin her image.
 But to her surprise, Ronjini drinks alcohol and starts misbehaving with Phirki and Lokkhi.
 Bhaskar starts realising his mistake and thus, decides to throw Ronjini out of house.